 With the ten-fold increase in our membership, we now have an army of volunteers that can work with us to help

-provincial politics.
-If you would like to join that army and help our great province of British Columbia to restore
+If you would like to join that army and help our great province of British Columbia to restore and preserve the

 Together, we will build a better future by keeping the best from our past and adding the experience of the

 present.
 Join us now to help build a better future for British Columbia.

 Christian Heritage Party of British Columbia